mhaugrud/msumcspy/_sources/MoreAboutIteration/Glossary.rst

         A loop in which the terminating condition is never satisfied.

     indefinite iteration
-        A loop where we just need to keep going until some condition is met.
+        A loop where we keep repeating until some condition is satisfied.
+        We do not know how many repetitions will be required.
         A ``while`` statement is used for this case.